s-bt/DataTransfer/README.md

 # File transfer options

 ## Invoke-Base64FileTransfer.ps1
-Transfer files using their base64 encoded values
+Transfer files using their base64 encoded values.
+You could use this for transfering files to RDP or Citrix when file copy is disabled but clipboard sharing is allowed
 ### Usage:
 Convert the content of a file to base64 and copy it to the clipboard
 ```powershell